 Final Exam: The final exam is comprehensive.
 Any student who does not take the final exam will fail the class with an F regardless of the student's average.
 No make-up final exam will be offered.
+The final exam will be held on Tuesday, May 10th from 5:30pm to 7:30pm.

 Bonus Tests: There are weekly bonus tests on MyMathLab.
 If you complete these tests, you can earn up to 5 percentage points added to your final grade.
-These tests are optional but they are timed and they do expire at the end of each week.
+These tests are optional but they are timed and they do expire at the end of each week (Saturday nights, 11:59pm).
 The average of your bonus test scores will determine the number of points added to your final average (i.e. If you average 80% on the bonus tests, then you will be awarded 80(0.05) = 4 points to your final average.)
 Any bonus test you skip will be scored as a 0.